-Canada’s largest provinces halts AstraZeneca first doses
+Canada’s largest province halts AstraZeneca first doses

 Pfizer and Moderna are sending more than enough doses to vaccinate every Canadian with two doses eventually.

-Ontario said it has 49,280 doses of the AstraZeneca shot remaining in the province out of over 707,000 received.

-Health officials are awaiting results of a clinical trial in the United Kingdom looking at giving a different vaccine for the second dose.
-That would allow people who got AstraZeneca first to be given Pfizer or Moderna for their second dose.

-Canadian Prime Minister Justin Trudeau said almost 50% of eligible adults in Canada have received at least one shot of a coronavirus vaccine.
-Most of that is Pfizer.
+Trudeau said almost 50% of eligible adults in Canada have received at least one shot of a coronavirus vaccine.
+Most of that is Pfizer and Moderna.

 Trudeau said by the summer, Canada will have enough vaccines so that every eligible resident will have gotten their first dose and by September it will have enough doses for everyone to be fully vaccinated.